 All students of the 5-step pathway will also become members of the AP Foundation’s ALUMNI Network, designed to help them overcome the challenges of life on the outside.
 As members they can join the APF Alumni Network social media platform where they can keep up-to-date with job opportunities, stay in touch with fellow students, share their experiences and find practical advice and encouragement from fellow ex-offenders, as well as attend talks, presentations and skills workshops, or they can simply drop in to one of our regular monthly social events.

-For many young people, the transition to independent living is a not only a difficult journey, but the resources are also limited to enable this.
+For many young people, the transition to independent living is not only a difficult journey but the resources are also limited to enable this.
 We work with vulnerable young people, young offenders and care leavers from local authority care and support.